phpearth/docs/c/basics.md

 * `gcc` is a command for running a compiler
 * `hello.c` is a C source code file with above code
-* `-o hello.o` is optional and defines a binary file that is created
+* `-o hello.o` is optional and defines a binary file that is created.
+If left out the output file will be automatically set by compiler.
+For example, `a.out`.

 You can then run this C program by executing